- Search The Registry

 - My Account

 *Don Newcombe was born on this date in 1926.
-He is a retired African American baseball player.
+He was a Black baseball player and administrator.

-From Madison, New Jersey, nicknamed "Newk", Donald "Don" Newcombe was the first great black pitcher in major league baseball history.
+From Madison, New Jersey, nicknamed "Newk", Donald "Don" Newcombe was one of the first great Black pitchers in major league baseball history.
 After playing one season with the Newark Eagles in the Negro Leagues, Newcombe signed with the Brooklyn Dodgers.
 With catcher Roy Campanella, Newcombe played for the first racially integrated baseball team based in America, the 1946 Nashua Dodgers of the New England League.
 He continued to play for Nashua in 1947 before moving up through the minor leagues.